yiling-huang/bank_decision_tree_R/README.md

 Business Insight:
 1. If there is a new customer, we can predict whether this customer will subscribe product based on this model
-2. We can understand which variables are most important to classify whether customers will subscribe products and therefore we can find more customers who have positive values on those important variables and company can target customers efficiently.
+2. We can understand which variables are most important to classify whether customers will subscribe products and therefore we can find more customers who have good performance on those important variables and company can target customers efficiently.